+What are you going to be doing on your date?
 Are you going rock climbing at your local leisure centre?
 Will you be stargazing in the park?
 Or are you having a traditional Valentine’s Day dinner?

 Needless to say, all of these occasions call for very different outfits.
 A fancy frock wouldn’t work for go-karting just like jeans and a t-shirt might look a little out of place at a five-star hotel bar.

 Whatever activity you’ll be doing, make sure your clothing is suitable and you’re off to a great start.

 2. What’s the Weather Going to Be Like?